Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 750 is 19% quicker than the Radeon HD 6770 1GB overall, due to its greater data rate. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 750 should perform a small bit faster than the Radeon HD 6770 1GB overall. (explain)

-Texel RateThe Radeon HD 6770 1GB should be a bit (approximately 10%) faster with regards to texture filtering than the GeForce GTX 750. (explain)
+Texel RateThe Radeon HD 6770 1GB is a little bit (approximately 10%) better at AF than the GeForce GTX 750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison